Daana Paani (2018 film): Plot

 After many years, there were two Mehtaab Singh's in army also the names of their villages were also same.
-One of them was whom to Basant Kaur was married dies during war with China.
-And other Mehtaab Singh was sent to first one's house to get Basant Kaur's signature for army work.
+One of them was whom to Basant Kaur was married dies during the war with China.
+And other Mehtaab Singh was sent to the first one's house to get Basant Kaur's signature for army work.
 And from his home he learnt that Muklawa had yet to come and yet she lives in her village Ahlowal.
 And he then goes to Ahlowal, there he met Basant but his intent is still unknown in the village as Basant's cousin asks him to keep the death a secret as there is a wedding in the family.

 He gets mistaken for Basant's husband Mehtaab and cousin brother requests him to pretend so that his Basant can finally have some happiness in her life.
 While, on other hand, Basant's aunt asks Mehtaab to marry Basant and he unwillingly agrees.
 But when marriage was supposed to happen Bheem Singh saw it and tells the truth to other family members.
-All this leads to chaos and Basant's uncles trying to kill Mehtaab but however Basant's cousin Bahadur Singh convinces everyone on behalf of Basant's life and what has happened to her in whole life and he succeeds.
+All this leads to chaos and Basant's uncles trying to kill Mehtaab but Basant's cousin Bahadur Singh convinces everyone on behalf of Basant's life and what has happened to her in whole life and he succeeds.
 Basant is married to Mehtaab Singh.

 In next scene, Mehtaab and Basant come to Kheewa, Mehtaab's village and when the door opens it is the Basant's mother who is performing the rituals, Basant identifies her and both reconcile after a long time.
-Later, Basant lives with her mother for the rest of her life, she has a daughter named Seerat who is in Canada and Mehtaab also died a year earlier who inspired her to write an auto-biography.
+Later, Basant lives with her mother for the rest of her life, she has a daughter named Seerat who is in Canada and Mehtaab also died a year earlier who inspired her to write an autobiography.
 Basant died with a heart attack while narrating the story.
 She then meets her parents in heaven along with Mehtaab.